bns1808/MECE788Group1/README.md

 ## Usage

-"main" FOLDER
+A. "main" FOLDER

 1. EDA has been performed separately in the notebook named "[EDA.ipynb](https://github.com/bns1808/MECE788Group1/blob/main/main/EDA.ipynb)", located in the main folder of the repo

 2. Execute the Jupyter notebook named "RF and LSTM Combined - TK.ipynb" to train and evaluate the models:

- @ For each session, the data is imported from google drive, stored into corresponding variables and then the  files are temporarily deleted from the directory.
+    For each session, the data is imported from google drive, stored into corresponding variables and then the files are temporarily deleted from the directory.

- @ Our intital dataset has some instances for each fault type, where the classes are mislabelled.
+    Our intital dataset has some instances for each fault type, where the classes are mislabelled.
     So next part of the code deals with labels and adds a column named "faultOccurence", that sets normal mode as '0', whereas all other fault types as '1'.
 This

- @ With analysis from the EDA, it is followed by data pre-processing.
+    With analysis from the EDA, it is followed by data pre-processing.
 This deals with capturing the temporal nature of the dataset by introducing the rolling window and taking lagged intervals as new features.

- @ A pipeline is defined, that has a standardsclaer transformer, succeeded by the Random Forest binary classifier.
+    A pipeline is defined, that has a standardsclaer transformer, succeeded by the Random Forest binary classifier.

- @ Evaluation is carried out on the basis of precision, recall and f1-score metrics.
+    Evaluation is carried out on the basis of precision, recall and f1-score metrics.

- @ The predicted values from this pipeline are sent as test set for the Bi-directional LSTM followed by ANN classifier model.
+    The predicted values from this pipeline are sent as test set for the Bi-directional LSTM followed by ANN classifier model.

- @ For this problem the initial imported dataset is used, without any data-preprocessing and feature engineering.
+    For this problem the initial imported dataset is used, without any data-preprocessing and feature engineering.
 The sliding window technique is used to make the sequences that goes into training the model.

- @ To make a multi classifier, the LSTM model is attached to a ANN neural classifier that has 21 neurons in the last layers, indicating 21 classes.
+    To make a multi classifier, the LSTM model is attached to a ANN neural classifier that has 21 neurons in the last layers, indicating 21 classes.

- @ Finally the evaluation is carried out on the basis of precision, recall and f1-score metrics.
+    Finally the evaluation is carried out on the basis of precision, recall and f1-score metrics.

 3. "data_flow.pdf" file has the pictorial overview of the model.

 4. "system_context.pdf", pictorially shows how the model fits into larger industrial system.

-"secondary models" FOLDER
+B. "secondary models" FOLDER

 1. Folder named "EDA" consists the rest of the trials on the dataset to get the best insights